iNPUTmice/talks/2019_08_10_-_state_of_the_xmpp_community.md

 * [XEP-0392: Consistent Color Generation](https://xmpp.org/extensions/xep-0392.html)

 Note:
 Recently there have been some attempts to unify the UX across different clients.
-This doesn’t mean having the same UI in every client but at least use some commen vocabulary.
+This doesn’t mean having the same UI in every client but at least use some common vocabulary.
 For example what to call a group chat or even what to call the Jabber ID or XMPP address.
-There is also a need XEP called consistent color generation which causes the same user to be displayed in the same color on different clients.
+There is also a neat XEP called consistent color generation which causes the same user to be displayed in the same color on different clients.
 For example my friend Peter has a red avatar on Conversations and also a red avatar on Dino.

 ----

 ### Growing the community

 Note: Growing the community twofold.
-On one hand we obviously want to attract more users but on the other hand we also desperatly need mores developers.
+On one hand we obviously want to attract more users but on the other hand we also desperately need more developers.
 A vast majority of developers only work part time on XMPP; and we need to componsate for that by getting more developers.

 ----